promcon/website/content/2022-munich/schedule.md

    <tr class="talk">
     <td>14:15</td>
     <td>
-      <a href="../talks/opentelemetry-metrics-is-ga-so-w">OpenTelemetry Metrics is GA, so what?</a>
+      <a href="../talks/opentelemetry-metrics-is-ga-so-w">OpenTelemetry Metrics is GA, So What?</a>
     </td>
     <td>
       <a href="../speakers/james-guthrie">James Guthrie</a>